Most "AI in a day" ships slop. This pipeline has to clear the bar first.

 The AI needs explicit acceptance criteria, or it grades on vibes.
 Vague review prompts produce vague reviews.
 Specific criteria (spacing tokens, type scale, empty-state coverage, error-recovery flows) produce specific, actionable ones.
 Build the criteria first.
 The rest of the pipeline is in service of them.

 Teams who skip the human review break.
-Between 15 and 40 percent of features hit a “wait, that’s not quite right” moment at the gate, and those moments almost always surface our own missed assumptions in the requirements, not AI mistakes.
+Between 15 and 40 percent of features hit a “wait, that’s not quite right” moment at the gate, and those moments almost always surface a missed assumption in the requirements.
 The AI produces a strong default; the human’s job is the editing pass that turns the default into the right answer.

-Don’t make the prototype handle everything a feature-design tool, not a system-design tool.
-Cross-feature flows, multi-screen state machines, third-party integrations, those still need real design work upstream.
-The pipeline is excellent at the feature, not at the system the feature lives in.
+Don’t make the prototype pipeline handle everything.
+It’s a single-feature tool, not a system-design tool.
+Cross-feature flows, multi-screen state machines, third-party integrations: those still need real design work upstream.

 I’m Adam Miles.
 25 years of shipping software, including the messy brownfield kind.
 I write about using AI to move real codebases forward: legacy, greenfield, and the awkward middle.